Yashpalsinh1775/yashpal-demo/README.md

 # yashpal-demo
-This is Demo for Git &amp; Githube Class
+This is Demo for Git &amp; Githube Class.